-- 1.11.1 Due care shall be taken over the physical and emotional welfare and the dignity of Persons Not Yet Adult who take part or are otherwise involved in Media Services.
-This is irrespective of any Consent given by the participant or by a parent, Guardian or other person over the age of eighteen with parental responsibility. - 1.11.2 Persons Not Yet Adult shall not be caused unnecessary distress or anxiety by their involvement in Media Services or by the dissemination of those Media Services. - 1.11.3 Prizes aimed at Persons Not Yet Adult shall be appropriate to the age range of both the target Public and the participants.
+1.11.1 Due care must be taken over the physical and emotional welfare and the dignity of persons not yet adult who take part or are otherwise involved in Media Services.
+This is

+- 1.11.2 Persons not yet adult must not be caused unnecessary distress or anxiety by their involvement in Media Services or by the dissemination of those Media Services. - 1.11.3 Prizes aimed at persons not yet adult must be appropriate to the age range of both the target public and the participants.

-Section 12: The involvement of Vulnerable Adults in Media Services
+Section 12: The involvement of vulnerable adults in Media Services

-1.12.1 In the case of persons over sixteen who are not in a position to give Consent, a parent, Guardian or other person over the age of eighteen with parental responsibility shall normally give it on their behalf.
-In particular, persons not in a position to give Consent shall not be asked for views on matters likely to be beyond their capacity to answer properly without such Consent.
+1.12.1 In the case of persons over 16 who are not in a position to give consent, a parent, guardian or other person over the age of 18 with parental responsibility must normally give it on their behalf.
+In particular, persons not in a position to give consent must not be asked for views on matters likely to be beyond their capacity to answer properly without such consent.